i-am-jc/famcon25/2/scene2.md

 <mark>**Middle:**</mark>
 <mark>*(sighing to themself)* </mark> I thought this was a family vacation?

 ---

 <mark>*Eldest shakes their head, stops ROWING, pulls out their phone, and starts scrolling.
-Seeing the Eldest, Middle pulls out the nintendo switch and starts playing. **SFX THUNDER RUMBLING** in the distance.
+Seeing the Eldest, Middle puts on the headphones and start listening to music. **SFX THUNDER RUMBLING** in the distance.
 Display **"DARKENING SKY"** in Main Display* </mark>

 ---